President and Founder

 Vice President and Race Director

 Director, New York City Chapter

-Kat joined the team in 2009 while working at Achilles outreach programs in local NYC hospitals.
-She took over the triathlon team in the spring of 2010 and was promoted to Director of the New York Chapter in January 2011.
+Kat joined the team in 2009 while running Achilles outreach programs in local NYC hospitals and rehabilitation centers.
+She took over the paratriathlon team in the spring of 2010 and was promoted to Director of the New York Chapter in January 2011.

 Prior to moving to New York in 2009, Kat pursued a double major in Liberal Arts and Exercise Physiology at Concordia University in Montreal, Canada.
-Most recently she received a Bachelor of Science in Psychology with a specialization in child development from SUNY Empire State College.
-She has worked as an exercise therapist for adults with severe physical disabilities, as an educator for children with autism and pervasive developmental disorders, and as program director at a center for adults and children with physical and cognitive delays.
-Her education, employment record and experience as a varsity athlete and coach combine to give her the expertise she utilizes in her multifaceted role at Achilles.
+She has a Bachelor of Science in Psychology with a specialization in child development from SUNY Empire State College.
+Kat has over ten years experience working with special needs populations.
+She has worked as an exercise therapist for adults with severe physical disabilities, as an educator for children with autism and pervasive developmental disorders, and as program director at a center for adults and children with physical and cognitive impairments.
+Her education, employment history and experience as a varsity athlete and coach combine to give her the expertise she utilizes in her multifaceted role at Achilles.

 212-354-0300 ext 311